stephanieyenyu/AMR_System/README.md

 ## Problem Statement

 A delivery robot in a residential building can end a run in more ways than the nominal one.
 The resident is absent.
-The resident refuses the parcel at the door.
+The resident refuses the package at the door.
 The cargo door reports occupied while the back end records it empty.
 The robot reaches standby but the call announcing arrival is lost in transit.
-A parcel sits untouched past its 72-hour window and must be voided.
+A package sits untouched past its 72-hour window and must be voided.

 Each of those outcomes is a separate branch with its own state transitions, its own